-/usr/bin/php /home/mysite/public_html/cli/joomla.php help akeeba:backup:list
+/usr/bin/php /home/mysite/public_html/cli/joomla.php help akeeba:backup:list table, text Human readable text.
+This is meant for humans to read.
+It's not very useful for automation.

 All commands set the exit status code upon completion.
 Commands that executed successfully return an exit status of 0 (zero).
 Non-zero results mean that an error occurred while executing the command.
 The exit status reference can be found in the following sections of this documentation.